MalteMatthey/Containerized-Setup-for-Learn-Environment-Franka-Emika-Panda/README.md

     git clone <repository-url>
     ```
     - Create an SSH key in your WSL environment and add it to your git.ssc.kit.edu SSH keys.
 [Explanation](https://docs.gitlab.kit.edu/en/getting_started/#1-ssh-connection-using-ssh-keys)
-6. Open the repository folder in VS Code:
+6. Open the repository folder in VS Code.
-    ```bash
-    code .
-    ```
 7. Open the container in a Docker environment:
     ```bash
     ctrl + shift + p
     ```
-    Select *Dev-Containers: Open in Container*.
+    Select `Dev-Containers: Open in Container`.
 All necessary tools will be installed.

 </details>